Dine Well at the Best Restaurants in the Blue Mountains

 BLAQ

-If you’re keen to get a taste of the regional produce, head to BLAQ where everything is sourced hyper local.
+If you’re keen to get a taste of regional fare, head to BLAQ where everything is sourced as regionally as possible.
 The lowkey luxe menu consists of small and large plates.
 We recommend dining in a group so you can sample as many as possible.
-Think Riverina beef cube Roll, with mushroom compote and parsley potatoes — the kind of hearty fare you’ll appreciate post hike!
+Think Riverina beef cube roll, with mushroom compote and parsley potatoes — the kind of hearty fare you’ll appreciate post-hike!

 13-17 Brightlands Avenue, Blackheath